Hong Kong chief aims to reopen border with China next month - ExBulletin

 Hong Kong chief aims to reopen border with China next month

-HONG KONG– The Hong Kong leader said on Saturday that China had agreed to a reopening of the city’s border with the mainland, which has been largely closed by pandemic restrictions, and that he was aiming for a start in mid-January.
+HONG KONG (AP) Hong Kong’s leader said on Saturday that China had agreed to a reopening of the city’s border with the mainland, which has been largely closed by pandemic restrictions, and that he was aiming for a start in mid-January.

 Chief Executive John Lee, returning from a trip to Beijing where he met with President Xi Jinping and other officials, told reporters at Hong Kong airport that the two sides would work out a plan to reopen the border in a gradual and orderly manner.